bat

 In caves, the only food sources are things introduced by the environment, and the animals that transit the caves.
 So, the fungi that live there have to be efficient with the material present.

 I generally do not think of these in terms of predator and prey.
+Being a pathogen is a function of the host's immune state and genetic state.
 This is an opportunistic pathogen that probably initially had some foothold in weak or young bats.
-Over time, it evolved and became more successful.
-But European bats evolved with it and aren’t harmed by it in the same way.
-In Europe, Pd might not be called a pathogen at all.
+Over time, it may have evolved and became more successful.
+But Asian and European bats may have co-evolved with it and aren’t as susceptible as North Americans, which were perhaps naive to the fungus.
+In Europe, Pd might not be acting as a pathogen at all.

-Glassman: I agree that most things have a role in the environment, but since this pathogen was introduced here beyond its native range, and north American bats don’t have any resistance to it, I’d say this is an instance where I can’t think of any benefit from this particular fungus.
+Glassman: I agree that most things have a role in the environment, but since this pathogen was introduced here beyond its native range, and North American bats don’t have any resistance to it, I’d say this is an instance where we don't know of any benefit from this particular fungus.

 Usually, natural pathogens serve to control populations from getting too out of control, but if it’s introduced somewhere there is no known resistance to it via globalization or some other force like cutting down rainforests, often that can have catastrophic results for the prey.